Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 1 July 2023, Mortlake had a median income among taxpayers of $35,757 and an average level standing at $42,811.
+According to AreaSearch's aggregation of latest postcode level ATO data released on June 30, 2023, Mortlake had a median income among taxpayers of $35,757 with the average level at $42,811.
 This is below the national average and compares to levels of $50,954 and $62,728 across Rest of Vic., respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $38,707 (median) and $46,343 (average) as of September 2025.
+Based on Wage Price Index growth of 8.25% since June 30, 2023, current estimates would be approximately $38,707 (median) and $46,343 (average) as of September 2025.
 From the 2021 Census, household incomes in Mortlake fall between the 2nd and 8th percentiles nationally.
-Income analysis reveals that the $400 - 799 bracket dominates with 31.7% of residents (497 people).
-In contrast, the surrounding region has the $1,500 - 2,999 bracket leading at 30.3%.
+Income analysis reveals the $400 - 799 bracket dominates with 31.7% of residents (497 people), contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 30.3%.
 Economic circumstances reflect widespread financial pressure, with 40.1% of households operating within modest weekly budgets below $800.
 While housing costs are modest with 88.9% of income retained, total disposable income ranks at just the 6th percentile nationally.

 Frequently Asked Questions - Income